 - Obtain funding for existing and future Research and Development (R&D) projects.

 Vice President (VP), Research & Development Job Listings

 Popular Skills for Vice President (VP), Research & Development

-VPs of Research & Development note just a narrow range of job skills.
+VPs of Research & Development only report a few specific skills.
 Most notably, skills in Product Development, People Management, Project Management, and Strategic Planning are correlated to pay that is above average.
-Skills that seem to negatively impact pay include Strategic Planning, Project Management, and People Management.
-Those proficient in Product Development are, more often than not, also skilled in People Management.
+Skills that pay less than market rate include Strategic Planning, Project Management, and People Management.
+Those familiar with Product Development also tend to know People Management.

 Pay by Experience Level for Vice President (VP), Research & Development

 Median of all compensation (including tips, bonus, and overtime) by years of experience.

 For many VPs of Research & Development, experience and pay levels seem to be correlated; more years in the business generally lead to more money.
 Individuals who have worked for fewer than five years report earning $105K on average, a generous six-figure sum for those just starting out.
 People with 10 to 20 years of experience make an average of about $180K in this role.
 More than 20 years of experience mean a somewhat bigger median paycheck of $198K, but it's not much more than what less experienced people make.